The daily briefing.

 Cylance is proud to be the CyberWire sustaining sponsor for 2018.
 Learn more about how Cylance prevents cyberattacks at cylance.com

-Today's edition of the CyberWire reports events affecting Australia, Brazil, Canada, China, Denmark, the European Union, Germany, the Republic of Korea, Mexico, the Netherlands, Russia, Taiwan, Turkey, the United Kingdom, and the United States.
+Today's edition of the CyberWire reports events affecting Australia, Brazil, Canada, China, Denmark, European Union, Germany, Republic of Korea, Mexico, Netherlands, Russia, Taiwan, Turkey, United Kingdom, United States.

 Dragos unveils dashboard of ICS-focused threat groups.

 Today's podcast we speak with our partners at the University of Maryland Center for Health and Homeland Security, as Ben Yelin talks about the Microsoft overseas data storage case that went to the US Supreme Court.
 Our guest is John Grimm from Thales eSecurity on their Global Encryption Trends.

 Cyber Security Summits: May 15 in Dallas & Boston on June 5 (Dallas, Texas, United States, May 15, 2018) Sr. Level Executives are invited to learn about the latest threats & solutions in Cyber Security from experts from The FBI, CenturyLink, IBM Security and more.
 Register with promo code cyberwire95 for $95 VIP admission (Regular price $350) https://CyberSummitUSA.com